J-Mojica/Small-World/README.md

 The graph is implemented as an [adjacency list graph](/Graphl.java), i.e, each vertex (actor) is represented by a list of the vertices (other actors) to which is connected by an edge.
-This implementation is chosen over an [adjacency matrix implementation](/Graphm.java) because of the large amount of vertex that will be in the graph.
+This implementation is chosen over an [adjacency matrix implementation](/Graphm.java) because of the large amount of vertices that will be in the graph.
 Let *n* represent the number of actors in our graph, an adjacency matrix implementation would require a 2D array of size *n*^2, i.e, an array of size *n* for every actor.
 Although this implementation would allow one to tell whether two vertices are connected in constant time, the amount of memory required to store the graph given that *n* is in the order of tens